Bayesian Active Learning for Discrete Latent Variable Models

 \section{Discussion}

-We developed a novel method to perform Bayesian active learning for discrete latent variable models.
-We applied this method to two distinct classes of latent variable models: mixture of linear regressions (MLRs) and input-output HMMs (IO-HMMs).
-We showed that, in both cases, infomax learning consistently achieved lower error and lower posterior entropy than random input selection.
-Our method also outperformed active learning methods that ignored the presence of latent variables and, for the case of MLRs, the Deep Active Design method of \cite{foster_deep_2021}.
+We have developed novel methods for Bayesian active learning in discrete latent variable models (LVMs).
+We applied these methods to two classes of models: mixture of linear regressions and input-output HMMs.
+We showed that infomax learning consistently achieved lower error and lower posterior entropy than random input selection.
+Our method also outperformed active learning methods that ignored the presence of latent variables and, for the case of MLRs, the DAD method of \cite{foster_deep_2021}.

-Given the importance of latent variable modeling in neuroscience \cite{escola_hidden_2011, calhoun_unsupervised_2019, ashwood_mice_2021, bolkan_stone} as well as in other scientific domains \cite{bishop_pattern_2006}, we envisage broad applicability of our method.
-One exciting application involves using our method to adaptively select stimuli in animal decision-making tasks.
-Recent work has shown that the behavior of mice can be well-described with a multi-state IO-HMM \cite{ashwood_mice_2021}.
-One limitation of that work, however, is that it required large amounts of data, collected from multiple sessions across multiple days, to learn the IO-HMM parameters.
-Using our framework, it may be possible to learn these parameters using data from only a single day, reducing the time and cost of experiments and thereby speeding up scientific discovery.
+Given the importance of LVMs in neuroscience \cite{escola_hidden_2011,calhoun_unsupervised_2019,ashwood_mice_2021,bolkan_stone} and other scientific domains, we envisage broad applicability of our method.
+One exciting application is to adaptively select stimuli in animal decision-making tasks.
+While recent work has shown that the behavior of mice can be well-described with a multi-state GLM-HMM \cite{ashwood_mice_2021,bolkan_stone}, they required large amounts of data collected from multiple sessions across days.
+Using our framework, it may be possible to learn these parameters using data from a single day, reducing the time and cost of experiments and thereby speeding up scientific discovery.

-Nevertheless, there are several limitations of our current work.
-First, we considered the output observations $y$ to be scalar.
-Extending to higher-dimensional outputs may require alternate methods for computing information, given the difficulty of numerical integration in high dimensions.
-Second, in the experiments presented here, we selected maximally informative inputs from a discrete set of candidate inputs on each trial.
+Now, we briefly discuss some limitations of our work.
+First, we considered scalar output observations.
+Extending to higher-dimensional outputs may require alternate methods for computing information, since numerical integration in high-d is difficult.
+Second, we selected maximally informative inputs from a discrete set of candidate inputs on each trial.
 Future work may instead use optimization to find optimal inputs in a continuous input space.
-A final direction for future work is to consider IO-HMMs in which state transitions also dependent on the input.
-Despite these limitations, our method achieves substantial advances for the learning of systems characterized by latent variable models, and we feel it will be highly beneficial in neuroscience and other fields where experiments are time-consuming or expensive.
+A final direction for future work is to consider GLM-HMMs in which state transitions also depend on the input.
+Despite these limitations, our method substantially speeds up the learning of systems characterized by latent variable models, and will be highly beneficial in neuroscience and other fields with time-consuming or expensive experiments.